Pamela Anderson Fires Back After Julian Assange's Arrest

 Pamela Anderson is not mincing her words.

 Overnight, news broke of Julian Assange's arrest in London.
-According to the Department of Justice and the U.S. Attorney's Office for the Eastern District of Virginia, he was extradited in connection with a federal charge of conspiracy to commit computer intrusion for allegedly agreeing to break a password to a classified U.S. government computer.
+According to the Department of Justice and the U.S. Attorney's Office for the Eastern District of Virginia, he was arrested in connection with a federal charge of conspiracy to commit computer intrusion for allegedly agreeing to break a password to a classified U.S. government computer.
 The charge stems from alleged 2010 behavior involving Chelsea Manning.
 Assange was also reportedly wanted in Britain for skipping bail in August 2012.
-Video has shown the 47-year-old WikiLeaks founder being taken out of the Ecuadorian Embassy by officials in London, where he had sought asylum since 2012.
+Video has shown the 47-year-old WikiLeaks founder being taken out of the Ecuadorian Embassy by authorities in London, where he had sought asylum since 2012.

-Watching from elsewhere, Pamela Anderson expressed outrage on Twitter.
+A shocked Anderson expressed outrage on Twitter.

 "I am in shock..
 I couldn't hear clearly what he said?
 He looks very bad.
 How could you Equador ?
 (Because he exposed you).
 How could you UK. ?
 Of course - you are America's bitch and you need a diversion from your idiotic Brexit bulls--t," the star tweeted.